-In the first, natural analogy, the analogy that recognizes in human nature an image of the Trinitarian processions, love flows from knowledge and word, as Lonergan emphasizes over and over again in De Deo trino.
-In the second, supernatural analogy, the analogy that recognizes that grace makes us not only images of but also participants in the Trinitarian relations, the dynamic state of being in love precedes our knowledge, and it gives rise to the knowledge that is known as faith, where faith is understood as the knowledge born of being in love with God.
+In the first, natural analogy, the analogy that recognizes in human nature an image of the Trinitarian processions, love flows from knowledge and word, as Lonergan emphasizes over and over again in De Deo Trino.
+In the second, supernatural analogy, the analogy that recognizes that grace makes us not only images of but also participants in the Trinitarian relations, the dynamic state of being in love precedes our knowledge, and it gives rise to the knowledge that is known as faith, where faith is understood as the knowledge born of being in love with God: more precisely, the grasp of evidence that is possible only for such a lover and the judgments of value that proceed from that grasp.
 But more radically, it must be said, here too love flows from knowledge, but not from our knowledge.
 It flows, rather, from the verbum spirans amorem, the word breathing love, that is the image of the eternal Father, the Word who himself proceeds from eternity as the Father's judgment of value pronouncing an infinite Yes to God's own goodness.
 And in this case the psychological analogue for the Trinitarian processions, while it is still a created analogue, is no longer a natural analogue.
 For the dynamic state of being in love that is the analogue for the divine Father is itself the supernatural created habitual grace that we have known as sanctifying grace.
 And so the psychological analogy now provides, not simply an image of the Trinitarian processions, but a participation in them and an imitation, a mimesis, of them.